-Gravel bikes might be closer in appearance to road frames, but their tire requirements are more closely related to the rubber you find on the best hardtail mountain bikes.
+Gravel bikes might be closer in appearance to the road brethren, but their tire requirements are more closely related to the rubber you find on the best hardtail mountain bikes.

 The moment you transition from tarmac to trail conditions, many of the conventional truths about rolling resistance and grip alter.
 Dramatically.
 Whereas road bike tires are mostly true slicks, with marginal tread grooves for water displacement and transitional grip, a gravel bike’s tire requirements are wholly different and its tread profile reflects that.

 Sidewall cuts are not something you need to consider on a road bike, but they are a very real puncture risk off-road.
-So is the dynamic of climbing, braking and cornering grip, on a loose surface, which can move below your wheels.
+So is the dynamic of climbing, braking and cornering grip on loose surfaces, which can move below your wheels.
 This is completely the opposite of a high-friction tarmac riding surface.

 To find the best compromise between rolling resistance, ride comfort and off-road grip, we have listed some of the best gravel bike tires currently available.